gxercavins/image-api/HELM_DEPLOY_ICP.md

 The instructions to create the helm release are the same as that as [above](#creating-the-helm-release), with changes below:
 *(If you notice the screenshots having the name `pyimage-test`, that was the name of the old repository without the aforementioned YOLO implementation; just change it to `pyflask-yolo` accordingly)*

+If you would like to use a local or offline Docker image/repository, refer to the guide [below](#helm-release-with-offline-docker-repo).

 1. **Create the Helm Release**
 Within the master node, create a Helm release
 ```